-- (a) Significant investments in the common shares of unconsolidated financial institutions (banks, Takaful and other financial entities) as referred to in Paragraph CA-2.4.20; - (b) Mortgage servicing rights (MSRs); and - (c) Deferred Tax Assets (DTAs) that arise from temporary differences.
+- (a) Significant investments in the common shares of unconsolidated banks and other financial entities) as referred to in Paragraph CA-2.4.20; - (b) Mortgage servicing rights (MSRs); and - (c) Deferred Tax Assets (DTAs) that arise from temporary differences.

 The amount of the three above items that are not deducted in the calculation of CET1d is risk weighted at 250% (see Paragraph CA-3.2.26).